 Let's keep flying higher together!

-Legacy isn't what you leave behind, it's the impact you're making now.
+Legacy isn't what you leave behind; it's the difference you're making now.

 “While we wait for life, life passes.” - Seneca